How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Introduction

-Motivated by these challenges, we propose an approach to derive meaningful insights into the nature of interdisciplinary citations building on the framework of \citet{leto-etal-2024-first}.
-Starting from the hypothesis that the section in which a citation appears signals different levels of engagement, their framework extracts in-text citations from interdisciplinary papers along with the section in which they occur and an indicator of whether the cited work is out-of-discipline relative to the citing paper.
-We extend this framework by introducing a novel taxonomy to represent the purpose of an author in including a given citation.
+Motivated by the need to go beyond traditional measures of interdisciplinarity, we propose a framework for characterizing the depth with which an article engages with the works it cites.
+We build on the framework by \citet{leto-etal-2024-first}, which is motivated by the intuition that the section in which a citation appears signals different levels of engagement.
+It extracts in-text citations from interdisciplinary papers and maps them to the section in which they occur and identifies whether they are out-of-discipline from the citing work.
+We extend this framework by introducing a novel taxonomy to represent the purpose for which an author includes a given citation.
 Although numerous citation-purpose classification schemes have been proposed ~\cite{jurgens-etal-2018-measuring, abu-jbara-etal-2013-purpose, lauscher-etal-2022-multicite, cohan-etal-2019-structural, teufel-etal-2006-automatic, pride-and-knoth-authoritative}, existing taxonomies are insufficient for analyzing interdisciplinary citations, either because they lack relevant categories, include categories that are ill-suited to cross-disciplinary contexts, or fail to incorporate adequate contextual information.

 Our taxonomy addresses these limitations by situating each citation within its local argumentative context and characterizing citation purpose through categories designed to reflect the different forms of interdisciplinary engagement that arise when authors draw on work beyond their primary field.
 The taxonomy was developed from the ground up through an inductive annotation study, allowing categories to emerge from close analysis of real citation practices rather than being imposed a priori.